 Snooty was found in an underwater area only used to access plumbing for the exhibit.
-Early indications are that a panel that is kept bolted shut had somehow been dislodged and that Snooty was able to swim in.
 The other three manatees undergoing rehabilitation in Snooty’s habitat — Randall, Baca and Gale — are all fine.

-Snooty was born on July 21, 1948, at the Miami Aquarium and Tackle Company — the first recorded birth of a manatee in human care.
-He moved to Bradenton in 1949.
+Snooty was born on July 21, 1948, at the Miami Aquarium and Tackle Company.
 “Baby Snoots,” as he was then known, was brought to Bradenton as part of the 1949 Desoto Celebration and later that year he moved permanently to the South Florida Museum’s care.
 In 1979, he became Manatee County’s official mascot.
 During his lifetime, he greeted more than a million visitors.

 Throughout his life, Snooty contributed much to our understanding of manatees — not only did he participate in scientific research programs designed to help understand things like manatee hearing and vocalization, he also hosted other manatees that were being rehabilitated for return to the wild as part of the Manatee Rehabilitation Network.

-The South Florida Museum announced today that it has launched a living memorial to capture memories of the Snooty, the beloved manatee who passed away last week.
+The Museum has launched a living memorial to capture memories of the Snooty, the beloved manatee who passed away last week.
 The memorial can be found at www.SouthFloridaMuseum.org/Remembering-Snooty.
 Photos and memories shared to this page will be assembled at a later date to document the unprecedented love that people around the world felt for this special animal.
 Photos and memories of Snooty can also be shared on the Museum’s Facebook page.

 “There here has been an overwhelming outpouring of grief and mourning at the loss of Snooty, who was beloved around the world,” said Museum CEO Brynne Anne Besio.
 “The Museum staff and Board of Trustees share in this grief, as well as in the desire to cherish the memories of this special creature.”